-This brochure is intended to aid the operators of police or fleet vehicles (used in severe duty, high mileage operations) in understanding the required maintenance services for such vehicles.
+This supplement is intended to aid the operators of police or fleet vehicles (used in severe duty, high mileage operations) in understanding the required maintenance services for such vehicles.
 It covers maintenance services for vehicles equipped with Heavy Duty packages.
-However, other vehicles operated under the conditions listed below are also considered "severe service" vehicles and should be serviced and maintained as prescribed in this brochure.
+However, other vehicles operated under the conditions listed in this supplement are also considered "severe service" vehicles and should be serviced and maintained as prescribed in this brochure.
 This brochure applies to rear wheel drive passenger cars only.